teklynk/twitch_shoutout/README.md

 **ref=base64**  Auth token - This is the "obfuscated" auth token.
 Please do not share the url with others.

+**command=string**  Custom command option: ie: so, soclip, playclip.
+No need to include the ! symbol.

 ### Twitch oAuth token

-This overlay requires a Twitch Access token in order to allow your account to post a message into chat.
+This overlay requires a Twitch Access token if you want to send a shout-out message in chat.

 Tokens can be generated here: [https://twitchtokengenerator.com/](https://twitchtokengenerator.com/)